BeSnappy/api-docs/readme.md

 }
 ```

-To attach a psoted note to an existing ticket, just add the ticket ID or nonce to the payload:
+To attach a posted note to an existing ticket, just add the ticket ID or nonce to the payload:

 ```json
 {